mlucap/npm95/README.md

 # npm95
-An npm package that turns regular text into vaporwave text.
+Turns regular text into vaporwave style text.
+Found an easier way to change the letters so now it supports lowercase :)

 ## Installation
 ```